woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.3.1 2019-11-12 =
+* Fix - Overwrite the previous Apple Pay verification file if it has changed.
+* Fix - Avoid re-mounting card elements if they are already mounted in the DOM.
+* Fix - Compatibility with WooCommerce Deposits by retrieving order statuses in a different way.
+* Fix - Duplicate payment notifications for subscriptions.
+* Fix - Use the same customer after a new credit card has been entered.
+* Fix - Google Pay buttons on subscriptions.
+* Add - A filter, which allows all subscriptions' payment methods to be overwritten when adding a new payment method.

 = 4.3.0 2019-10-17 =
 * Add - For WooCommerce Subscriptions optimize the payment flow for subsequent subscription payments when authentication may be required by using the  `setup_future_usage` parameter for the first subscription payment
 * Add - Allow customer to authenticate payment even if they are not charged right away for WooCommerce Subscriptions and Pre-Orders, for example for a WooCommerce Subscription that has a free trial